A celebration of Slivovitz! ©

 Glenn Dale, Maryland

-The 10th Annual Slivovitz Festival will be hosted in the Washington DC area at Lambert's Restaurant on September 20th.
-Historically, the main festival was held in Minnesota, home to the festival's founding brothers, but this year the bottle-torch is being passed to DC and into the capable hands of Master Judge Gian Cossa at Lambert's, so we know it'll be fun and this year...even grander!
+The 11th Annual Slivovitz Festival will be hosted in the Washington DC area at Lambert's Restaurant on September 19th.
+Historically, the main festival was held in Minnesota, home to the festival's founding brothers, but in 2014, the bottle-torch was passed into the capable hands of Master Judge Gian Cossa and moved to Lamberts, the great east coast location.

 Festival celebration includes: - Tastings of assorted Slivovitz brands and varieties - Tasting "instruction" covering the nuances of Slivovitz - Slivovitz scoring and judging competition - King Slivovitz competion - Slivovitz Queen competition - Plum Princess award - Damson for a Day - Mayor of Lambert's (ceremonial only, has no executive priveledges in Glenn Dale) - Award for Farthest Traveler!